XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral

 \subsubsection{Hardware}

-The hardware system consists of a Meta Quest Pro headset for capturing multimodal human data (head pose, gaze, hand tracking, facial expressions, and RGB imagery) and a Clearpath Husky A200 mobile robot equipped with wheel odometry, IMU, RGB-D camera, and 3D LiDAR for environmental data.
-Both platforms stream sensor data to a centralized Python server through TCP/IP for real-time perception fusion and HRI inference.
+The hardware system consists of a Meta Quest Pro (MQP) headset for capturing multi-modal human data and a Clearpath Husky A200 mobile robot equipped with wheel odometry, an IMU, an RGB-D camera, and a 3D LiDAR for environmental perception.
+Both platforms stream sensor data to a centralized Python server (Intel Core Ultra 9 285H, 32 GB RAM, NVIDIA Pro 2000 Blackwell) over TCP/IP for real-time perception fusion and HRI inference.